lasthyphen/Dijets-Token-Sale/README.md

 - Dijets Team is only able to execute function of "setSalePhase();" to define the Tier parameters;
 - Total amount of DJT tokens allocated for the sale is 65,000,000 tokens, at Tier 1 rate of 830 DJT tokens per 1 ETH;
 - The price per DJT is set to increase with each Tier.
 Where Tier 3 has the highest and Tier 1 has the lowest price;
-- Tier 1 sale is set to run from 14th December 2020 to 25th December 2020.
+- Tier 1 sale is set to run from 26th December 2020 to 3rd January 2021.

 **2. Tier 2 Public Sale**